prioberoi/deep-learning-img-recognition/README.md

 net: "examples/mnist/lenet_train_test.prototxt"
 ```

-When testing the model, 100 forward passes with 100 test iterations means we test the model of the full 10,000 images.
+When testing the model, 100 forward passes with 100 test iterations means we test the model on the full 10,000 test images.
 ```
 # test_iter specifies how many forward passes the test should carry out.
 # In the case of MNIST, we have test batch size 100 and 100 test iterations,